-Considered to have some of the best canyons in Europe, Mallorca’s natural aquatic parks are packed with slides and jumps, spectacular 80m waterfalls and full descents.
+Considered to be amongst the best canyons in Europe, Mallorca’s natural aquatic parks are packed with slides and jumps, spectacular waterfalls and full descents.

 A great way to discover the hidden nooks and crannies, local wildlife and underwater caves and access parts of the island you cannot reach on foot.

 The island has a wealth of hikes, from coastal paths and valleys to the rugged and wild walks of the Serra de Tramuntana Mountains with peaks over 1000m.

 A board and paddle is all you need to explore the coast.
 Stand up paddle is a great way to be out on the water, get a workout and best of all: anyone can do it.

 With a staggering 10,000 caves, on land and under the sea, some of the longest and most spectacular in Europe, Mallorca makes an excellent place for caving.